variable17/office-attendance-system/README.md

 ## User Level -

-1. Normal User - He can only check in using his mobile no. He can not log out, only way he got logged out is when session expires.
+1. Normal User - He can only check in using his mobile no. He can not log out, only way he gets logged out is when session expires.
-2. Manager - He have to check in using the login and password.
+2. Manager - He has to check in using the login and password.
 The manager has one more benefit, he can access the attendance sheet i.e. who is present and when they checked in.
-Using the normal check in for manager is banned, because people knowing the manager no can check the attendance.
+Using the normal check in for manager is banned, because people knowing the manager no. can check the attendance.
 He can log out any time.
-3. Admin - The extra thing that admin gets with all the functionality of manager is that he can create the user of any level.
+3. Admin - The extra feature that admin gets with all the functionality of manager is that he can create the user of any level.

 # Implementation details -

-The normal sesssion would not work as the details resides at the user browser and to access it User have to be online.
+The normal sesssion would not work as the details resides at the browser side and to access it User must to be online.
 So i opt for Server side session storage.
 I implemented it using flask-kvsession package.

 ### Flask-KVSession -